Magne Skodvin: Biography

-Skodvin was born at Ullensvang in Hordaland, Norway.
+Skodvin was born in Ullensvang Municipality in Hordaland, Norway.
 He was the son of Anders Skodvin (1884–1938) and Karen Marie Haaland (1884–1958).
 Skodvin attended the Hardanger folkehøgskole from 1930 to 1931.
-In 1935, he took his final exams from Voss landsgymnas.
+In 1935, he took his final exams from the school (landsgymnas) in Vossevangen.
 During the Occupation of Norway by Nazi Germany during World War II, he participated in Norwegian resistance movement.
 He graduated with a cand.philol. degree at the University of Oslo in 1946 and took his doctorate in 1956 with the paper Striden om okkupasjonsstyret i Norge.

 Skodvin work as a professor of history, first at the teacher's college in Trondheim (Trondheim lærerhøgskole) and from 1961 at the University of Oslo.
 He worked as a professor in history at the University of Oslo until 1983.
 He was the chairman of organization Noregs Mållag from 1958 to 1960, and editor of the cultural and political periodical Syn og Segn from 1951 to 1959.
 He was a member of the Royal Norwegian Society of Sciences and Letters (Det Kongelige Norske Videnskabers Selskab) from 1957 and the Norwegian Academy of Science and Letters (Det Norske Videnskaps-Akademi) from 1958.